 Surgery to remove the section of the bowel with pouches may be recommended if:

 - A pouch breaks and the contents leak into the abdominal cavity, which then requires cleaning

 You may also need surgery to treat complications of diverticulitis, such as:

 - Abscess — occurs if the infected pouch fills with pus

 - Blocked bowel — scar tissue that forms and blocks movement of stool through the intestine

-- Fistula — occurs if the infection spreads and colon tissue attaches to another organ, such as the bladder or the uterus/vagina
+- Fistula — occurs if the inflammation spreads to another organ, such as the bladder or the uterus/vagina